Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 Understanding the different types of servers is crucial for any IT infrastructure.
-Servers form the backbone of the internet and modern business operations, facilitating everything from web hosting and data storage to application delivery and network management.
-Web servers, such as Apache and Nginx, deliver web content to users’ browsers.
+Servers are the backbone of the Internet and modern business.
+They enable web hosting, data storage, application delivery, and network management.
+Web servers like Apache and Nginx deliver web content to users’ browsers.

 Introduction To Server Technology